-4 FURTHER INFORMATION ON MANAGING ALLEGATIONS AGAINST SCHOOL STAFF
+12 FURTHER INFORMATION ON MANAGING ALLEGATIONS AGAINST SCHOOL STAFF

-- 4.1 The Local Authority Designated Officer for Allegations (LADO) must be told of allegations against adults working with children and young people within 24 hours.
-This includes all cases where a person is alleged to have: - behaved in a way that has harmed, or may have harmed a child - · possibly committed a criminal offence against, or related to, a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children - 4.2 The Local Authority Designated Officer for Allegations (LADO) in Wirral is: Suzanne Cottrell. - call 0151 666 4582 - email suzannecottrell@wirral.gov.uk
+The Local Authority Designated Officer for Allegations (LADO) must be told of allegations against adults working with children and young people within 24 hours.
+Chairs of Governors should refer to this guidance if there is an allegation against the headteacher.
+This includes all cases where a person is alleged to have:

+- behaved in a way that has harmed, or may have harmed a child - · possibly committed a criminal offence against, or related to, a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children - 12.2 The Local Authority Designated Officer for Allegations (LADO) in Wirral is: Suzanne Cottrell. - call 0151 666 4582 - email suzannecottrell@wirral.gov.uk